redhat-partner-tech/partner-tech-days-march2021/integrated-mgmt-workshop/exercises/0-setup/README.md

 ![](https://lh3.googleusercontent.com/qPZKoTY_llCgALI1Y4E1Y9jpXx9BPiLlcRoZeevtMfZnRq256WKil3RSbKa6RWgXd8Xkl9RZsAOvShmZISoGg1yvxZ2UIYfVMUUCnNnZix4xQF1GVBSa-TKktg1Mvb_W95lHgqiN)

--   Upon successful login, you will be able to see the Ansible Tower dashboard.
+-   Upon successful login, you will be able to see the Ansible Automation Platform dashboard.

 -   Use the side pane menu on the left to select **Projects** and review the two projects named **Automated Management** and **Fact Scan**.
 These projects, along with the Workshop Inventory (**Inventories** -> **Workshop Inventory**) have been set up for you during the provisioning of the lab environment.